2stacks/docker-freeradius/README.md

 [mysqld]
 sql_mode = STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION
 ```
-Note: The mysql docker image, associated schema, volumes and configs are not a part of the docker-freeradius image that can be pulled from docker hub.
+Note: The mysql docker image, associated schema, volumes and configs are not a part of the 2stacks/freeradius image that can be pulled from docker hub.
 See .dockerignore file for the parts of this repository that are excluded from the image.

 # Testing Authentication
-The docker-freeradius container can be tested against the mysql backend created in the above compose file using a separate container running the radtest client.
+The freeradius container can be tested against the mysql backend created in the above compose file using a separate container running the radtest client.

 ```shell
 docker run -it --rm --network=dockerfreeradius_backend 2stacks/radtest radtest testing password freeradius 0 testing123